palomakop/journal/README.md

 i am running my journal instance on a raspberry pi 400 running debian/raspbian.

 this will vary depending on where you host it, but here are the steps i followed for my own reference:
-- burn SD card image for the lastest raspbian (using raspberry pi imager). enabled SSH.
+- burn SD card image for the lastest raspbian (using raspberry pi imager)
-- booted up the pi plugged into ethernet.
+- booted up the pi plugged into ethernet
+- SSH'd in and updated packages
+- git cloned the repo
+- followed steps above for initial setup

 i plan to serve it with nginx and gunicorn.

+note to self: also set up firewall.

 will put more notes here once i figure out the steps for that.